Your valuable support

 if they need any extra help or advice.

-Over vacations it is easy for students to get distracted and forget about their studies.
+During vacations, it is easy for students to get distracted and forget about their studies.

 But students will often have coursework or exams due soon after the start of term.
 While